catalyst-cloud/catalystcloud-docs/source/first-instance/bash-script.rst

-The bash script provided here comprises all the commands from the Openstack CLI example in a single script.
+The bash script provided here comprises all the commands from the OpenStack CLI example in a single script.

 Download and run this script using the following commands: